 clean & green: summer menureduce your CO2 emissions by eating plant based and seasonal

-Clean & green daily menu
+Clean & green daily summer menu

 Always start your day with a large glass of lukewarm water.
 You can add a dash of lemon juice.

 Choose one of the following options for breakfast of your summer menu.
 They are listed from light to heavy.
 Discover which ones work for you, depending on how hungry you are in the morning.

 - Glass of ‘green smoothie’, from spinach, apple and celery (from Holland and Belgium)

 - Bowl of soya yoghurt (soya preferably from Europe or North America) or plantbased yoghurt with 2 tablespoons of muesli and fresh fruit: strawberries, apple, pear, plums (from Holland and Belgium) or banana (Columbia, Costa Rica or Ecuador), pomegranate (Iran, Israël), grapefruit (Mexico), kiwi (Chili).